MaryMahmoodi/MaryMahmoodi/README.md

 for

-fast yet robust EEG signal monitoring
+fast robust EEG signal monitoring

 applicable to